example image only and not representative of actual satisfaction scores

 Before choosing a solution, I needed to understand what kind of signals would help us make business decisions.
 I wanted to understand satisfaction across ownership length, usage patterns, feature adoption, and perceived value.

-A couple of things guided our approach.
-First, satisfaction changes over time.
+Satisfaction changes over time.
 People are often happiest right after purchase, so we needed to hear from customers at different points in their ownership journey to get the whole picture.

 *example data used*, however, it is very typical for user satisfaction to drop over the course of ownership length due to the novelty of a new purchase wearing off.

-Second, the buyer wasn’t always the user.
-Parents or coaches often purchased the product for players, which created a split between “user satisfaction” and “buyer satisfaction” that we needed to account for.
 What surprised me most was how much insight you can get from a small, focused survey.
 With just 5–10 well-chosen questions, we could uncover patterns that were both deep and actionable.
 I also learned that this kind of data doesn’t go stale as quickly as I expected.
 Over time, these surveys became invaluable snapshots of how customer sentiment evolved year over year.

 DEFINE